-Latest Version (OsmondCocoa)
+Latest Versions (OsmondCocoa)

 OsmondCocoa was designed using the latest Cocoa application framework.
 Although the User Interface is modern, the algorithms and methodology are based on a legacy of design going back over a decade.
-This is a Universal Binary for both Intel and PowerPC machines running MacOS X 10.5 or later.

 Prior versions of OsmondCocoa are available upon request.

 If this is your first time using Osmond, you will probably want to download the Osmond Tutorial Files folder, which contains example files and libraries used in the Tutorial.
 The Tutorial can be accessed from the Help menu.